-The third county seat location was designated in November, 1850, about five miles southwest of present day Corinth on Hickory Creek.
+The third county seat location was designated in November 1850, about five miles southwest of present-day Corinth on Hickory Creek.
 The new site retained the name of Alton and submitted an application for a post office.
-This location did grow and before long it boasted a hotel and two stores.
+This location did grow, and before long, it boasted a hotel and two stores.

 Years later, in 1884, long after Alton had died, an iron through-truss bridge was built over Hickory Creek on Copper Canyon Road, south of the old townsite.
-Built by the King Bridge Company of Cleveland, Ohio, the 145 foot long bridge would serve area travelers for more than a century.
-Called the Old Alton Bridge, sometimes the Argyle bridge, and is better known amongst the locals as “Goatman’s Bridge,” it was first built to carry horses, but would later carry vehicles across the creek.
+Built by the King Bridge Company of Cleveland, Ohio, the 145-foot long bridge would serve area travelers for more than a century.
+Called the Old Alton Bridge, sometimes the Argyle bridge, and is better known amongst the locals as “Goatman’s Bridge,” it was first built to carry horses but would later carry vehicles across the creek.

 It continued to be used until about 2001 when it was replaced with a concrete-and-steel bridge and a new road, which straightened out a sharp curve.
-Before the new bridge was built, motorists were required to honk their horns on the one lane bridge to let other travelers know they were coming.
+Before the new bridge was built, motorists were required to honk their horns on the one-lane bridge to let other travelers know they were coming.

-The bridge was listed on the National Register of Historic Places in July, 1988 and closed to vehicle traffic in 2001.
+The bridge was listed on the National Register of Historic Places in July 1988 and closed to vehicle traffic in 2001.
 It is open only to pedestrians today.

-Not only is the Old Alton Bridge a picturesque historic site, it is also said to be haunted by the “Goatman,” hence the nickname of the bridge.
+Not only is the Old Alton Bridge a picturesque historic site, but it is also said to be haunted by the “Goatman,” hence the nickname of the bridge.

 When Washburn posted a sign on the bridge that advertised “this way to the Goatman,” it angered local Klansman.
-On a dark night in August, 1938, these hateful men crossed the bridge without their headlights, then, burst into Washburn’s home and drug him from his family to the bridge.
+On a dark night in August 1938, these hateful men crossed the bridge without their headlights, then burst into Washburn’s home and drug him from his family to the bridge.

 The Klansman then fitted a noose over his head and pushed him over the side of the bridge.
 However, when they looked over to make sure he was dead, they could see only the rope.
 Washburn was gone and was never seen again.
 The hateful Klansman then went back to his home and killed the rest of his family.

-Ever since that fateful day, a number of strange things have reportedly occurred on and around the bridge.
+Ever since that fateful day, several strange things have reportedly occurred on and around the bridge.
 Many believe that the Goatman haunts the overpass and the nearby woods.
 The tale continues that when travelers crossed the bridge at night with their headlights off, they would meet the Goatman on the other side.
 These tales are obviously old, as the bridge has been closed to vehicle traffic since 2001.

-A number of other reports tell of numerous abandoned cars that have been found near the bridge, with their occupants missing.
+Several other reports tell of numerous abandoned cars that have been found near the bridge, with their occupants missing.

 Others report seeing a ghostly man herding goats over the bridge, while others say they have seen an apparition staring at them, holding a goat head under each arm.
 Stranger stories even include people having seen a creature that resembles a half-goat, half-man.

-More tales of strange noises have also been described including the sounds of horses’ hoof beats on the bridge, splashing in the creek below, maniacal laughter, and inhuman like growling coming from the surrounding woods.
+More tales of strange noises have also been described, including the sounds of horses’ hoof beats on the bridge, splashing in the creek below, maniacal laughter, and inhuman like growling coming from the surrounding woods.

 According to legend, if you visit on Halloween and honk your car horn twice, visitors can see Goatman’s glowing eyes.

 The bridge is located about seven miles south of Denton.
 Take I-35E S/US-77 S to exit 463 and merge into the I-35 Frontage Rd.
-Turn right at Lillian Miller Pkwy and go 0.8 miles, where the road becomes Farm to Market Rd 2181/Teasley Ln, continue 3.2 miles and turn right at Old Alton Rd.
+Turn right at Lillian Miller Pkwy and go 0.8 miles, where the road becomes Farm to Market Rd 2181/Teasley Ln, continue 3.2 miles, and turn right at Old Alton Rd.